 UV rays, especially UVB rays, can also cause cataracts.
-Cataracts, a clouding of the eye’s lens, is the leading cause of blindness in the world.
+Cataracts, a clouding of the eye’s lens, are the leading cause of blindness worldwide.

 “Every year some 16 million people in the world suffer from blindness due to a loss of transparency in the lens.
 WHO estimates suggest that up to 20 per cent of cataracts may be caused by overexposure to UV radiation and are therefore avoidable” (Ultraviolet Radiation).

 Prolonged UV exposure also often leads to skin cancer in and around eyelids.
-Melanoma, the most frequent cancer involving eyes, sometimes requires surgical removal of the eyeball.
+Melanoma, the most frequent cancer involving the eyes, sometimes requires surgical eyeball removal.
 Another type of cancer, basal cell carcinoma, happens on eyelids.
 According to the American Cancer Society…

 “Most skin cancers are a direct result of exposure to the UV rays in sunlight.
 Both basal cell and squamous cell cancers (the most common types of skin cancer) tend to be found on sun-exposed parts of the body, and their occurrence is typically related to lifetime sun exposure.
 The risk of melanoma, a more serious but less common type of skin cancer, is also related to sun exposure, although perhaps not as strongly.
 Skin cancer has also been linked to exposure to some artificial sources of UV rays.”

-Fortunately, there are a lot of affordable and readily available options for protecting eyes against UV light, whether natural or artificial.
+Fortunately, many affordable and readily available options for protecting the eyes against UV light, whether natural or artificial.

 How Do You Protect Eyes Against UV Light?

-Protecting eyes against UV light requires quality eyewear, a bit of knowledge and some common sense.
-Combine these consistently to avert much of the long-term UV exposure that damages eyes.
+Protecting eyes against UV light requires quality eyewear, a bit of knowledge, and some common sense.
+Combine these consistently to avert much of the long-term UV exposure that damages the eyes.

-Quality eyewear protects eyes against UV light.
+Quality eyewear protects the eyes against UV light.
 In fact, UV coating on eyewear acts like sunscreen for eyes, and pretty much any type of eyewear can have it.
-New technologies on the horizon also eliminate backside UV radiation coming from light reflected off backs of lenses.
+New technologies on the horizon also eliminate backside UV radiation from light reflected off the backs of lenses.

-Whether you wear sunglasses, safety glasses, Rx eyewear or even contacts, you can get UV protection to help prevent long-term damage to eyes.
+Whether you wear sunglasses, safety glasses, Rx eyewear, or even contacts, you can get UV protection to help prevent long-term damage to the eyes.